proofcarryingdata/zupass/packages/pcd/gpc-pcd/README.md

     </a>
 </p>

-A PCD representating a ZK proof about one more POD (Provable Object Data) objects using a GPC (General Purpose Circuit).
+A PCD representating a ZK proof about one or more POD (Provable Object Data) objects using a GPC (General Purpose Circuit).
 For a full introduction, see the [Developer Site](https://0xparc.notion.site/POD-GPC-Development-6547d2e60c184ad0984f933672246e0b).

 **POD** is a format enabling any app to flexibly create cryptographic data and